rafaelmagic/home-assistant-autohotkey/README.md

 Your light should toggle On or Off.

-Change the rest as needed.
+Change the rest of the lines and their entities as needed.

+The script has sample code to cover toggles, lights on, lights off, scenes, scripts, MQTT, door locks, viewing attributes, notifications, viewing raw json files.